Helping You Make The Right Decision For Your Long-Term Financial Health

-If you are experiencing symptoms that make you feel bankruptcy is imminent, avoiding addressing the possibility is not a long-term solution.
+If you are experiencing symptoms that make you feel like bankruptcy is imminent, avoiding addressing the possibility is not a long-term solution.
 In fact, it typically creates more problems.
 If you wait until you receive a foreclosure notice from your mortgage provider, it may be too late.
-The smarter decision is to work with attorney Dallas J. Janssen and the experienced bankruptcy team at Janssen Law, PLC, in Des Moines.
-We will review your situation and do everything possible to keep you in your home if that is a priority.
+The smarter decision is to work with attorney Dallas Janssen at Janssen Law, PLC, in Des Moines.
+He will review your situation and do everything possible to keep you in your home if that is a priority.

 Some Factors That Will Help You Stay In Your Home

 If you are behind on making your home mortgage payments and want to keep your home, you should consider filing a Chapter 13 bankruptcy.
-In a Chapter 13 bankruptcy, you are allowed to place the delinquent mortgage payments into the plan of reorganization and pay them over a three- to five-year period.
+In this type of bankruptcy, you are allowed to place the delinquent mortgage payments into the plan of reorganization and pay them over a three- to five-year period.
 You also must pay the current mortgage payments on time.

 Of course, you must have sufficient income to afford your monthly mortgage following your bankruptcy to stay in your home.
 This may be possible since you will discharge your other unsecured debts through the bankruptcy process.
 If your income will not allow you to make your mortgage payment, it may be a smarter decision to discharge your mortgage debt through bankruptcy as well.
 After all, the ultimate goal is to reset your financial life and eliminate the stress of unmanageable debt.